Cover Image for DUI Expungement in Oklahoma: Everything You Need To Know

-DUI Expungement In Oklahoma: Everything You Need To know
+DUI Expungement in Oklahoma: Everything You Need To Know

 A DUI can complicate many parts of your life, including your ability to get a job or an apartment.
-If you have a DUI arrest or conviction that is causing you problems, an expungement may be the answer.
+If you have a Tulsa DUI arrest or conviction that is causing you problems, an expungement may be the answer.

-What is an expungement?
+What Is an Expungement?

 An expungement is the removal of an arrest or conviction record from the public record.
 In practice, this means the only way someone would be able to see your arrest or conviction record would be if you gave them permission.* It also means you can legally say you have never been convicted of a crime when someone asks you.

-*Under certain limited circumstances, law enforcement might still be able to see arrest and conviction records as part of an investigation
+* Under certain limited circumstances, law enforcement might still be able to see arrest and conviction records as part of an investigation

 It is no secret that there is a stigma around a criminal conviction.
 An expungement will remove your case from OSCN, meaning your friends and family won’t be able to search your name on OSCN and find your old case.